 In contrast to the stock market, which is dominated by fiat, stablecoins offer another way to profit.
 It’s known as staking.
 Staking cryptocurrency entails purchasing and keeping a specific number of tokens in order to become an active validating node for the network.
 The buyer gets reimbursed for being a part of the network’s security infrastructure.
 Staking offers for popular stablecoins on the market might range from 2% to 22% annual percentage yield.

 Stablecoins, as you can see, can be a far more profitable investment than fiat money.
-Legal uncertainties and national crypto restrictions in some countries are the only things preventing people from using them as a financial instrument.
+Legal uncertainties and national crypto restrictions in some countries are the only things preventing people from using them as financial instruments.